What is a Phototransistor?

-A phototransistor is essentially the same thing as a common transistor, which can work in two different ways:
+A phototransistor is essentially the same as a common transistor, but it can work in two different ways:

-- As a phototransistor.
-Using the light that illuminates this element and it acts as the base current.
+- As a phototransistor, using the light that illuminates this element and that acts as the base current.
 (IP).

 You can use both simultaneously, although it is mainly used with the base terminal that is not connected (IB = 0).
-The total base current is equal to the base current (as a common transistor) + base current (using the light as a base current): IBT = IB + IP.
+The total base current is equal to the base current (as a common transistor) + base current (using the light as a base current / photocurrent): IBT = IB + IP.

-If you want to raise the sensitivity of the phototransistor, due to low lighting that brights the phototransistor, we can increase the base current (IB), using an external bias.
+If you want to raise the sensitivity of the device, due to low lighting that brightens the phototransistor, we can increase the base current (IB), using an external bias.

 Phototransistor = photodiode + Transistor

-A common transistor with a photodiode connected to its base and the collector terminals.
-The cathode of the photodiode must be connected to the collector and the anode to the base of the transistor.
-It is widely used with light detection applications.
+A phototransistor is a common transistor with a photodiode connected between the transistor’s base and collector, like on the image above.
+The cathode must be connected to the collector and the anode to the base of the transistor.
+It is widely used on light detection applications.